brandur/sorg/content/fragments/sf-two-years-revisited.md

 This one is a good example of why I should've tried to come up with specific metrics to hold myself to because it's complicated, and the result is subjective.

 San Francisco is [dead last in the country](https://archive.is/zSIj1) in return-to-office recovery, and it shows.
 The SOMA district that used to used to be the home of tech HQs is functionally a ghost town, and although most business that used to be there has failed, many long time ones like Sightglass, REI, or Cafe Suspiro continue to hold out.
-Union Square's seen some resurgence as tourism made a comeback after mandates were finally loosened mid-2022, but the tide is still against SF.
-The buildings that used to house big stores like H&M or The Gap still sit empty, and new departures like Crate & Barrel and most recently, CB2, continue.
+Union Square's seen some resurgence as tourism made a comeback after mandates were loosened mid-2022, but the tide is still against SF.
+The signature locations along Powell and Market that used to house big stores like H&M, Forever 21, or The Gap still sit empty, and new departures like All Saints, Crate & Barrel, and most recently, CB2, continue.
+We still have our Apple Store THANK GOODNESS.

 I think my prediction was right in spirit, but I said "~every" which was an overstatement, so I'm going to call this wrong based on phrasing.